jbemmel/srl-docter-agent/README.md

 - /network-instance[name=default]/protocols/bgp/neighbor[peer-ipaddress=*]/session-state
 ```

+## Other use cases
+* Figure out when MACs are learnt from remote VTEPs in a mac-vrf:
+  path /network-instance[name=some-mac-vrf]/bridge-table/mac-table/mac/destination
+  filter 'vxlan' in _

 # SRL Docter Agent: A scalable decentralized approach
 Ordinary link flap or BGP session down events are a solved problem: They can easily be monitored today.
 But when it comes to one-off out-of-the-ordinary elusive behavior, correlation of system state and events over time,